Table of Contents

 1998 Jun 13, 12:29:48 UTCNote that the system label may be placed anywhere in the time string.
 All of the following will be understood by the time parsing software:

 TDB 1988 June 13, 12:29:48 1988 June 13, 12:29:48 TDB 1988 June 13, TDB 12:29:48

 Changing Default Behavior

-TSETYR ( 1972 )Note that this change affects the behavior of all three string conversion routines.
+TSETYR ( 1972 )Note that this change affects the behavior of all string conversion routines.

 Range of Time String Components

 1985 FEB 43 27:65:25 (equivalent to 1985 MAR 16 04:05:25)will be accepted as input.

 You might wish to restrict the range of input strings so that this behavior is not allowed.
 The SPICELIB routine TPARCH exists for this purpose.

 This routine lacks a wrapper interface in CSPICE but can be used in its f2c'd form (see cspice.req included in the CSPICE toolkit for details).

 TPARCH ( 'YES' )Call the routine early in your program, prior to any calls to routines TPARSE and UTC2ET.
 Then the components of calendar strings will be restricted so that all calendar components will be in the ``expected'' range.